Islampur subdivision

 Islampur subdivision is an administrative subdivision of the Uttar Dinajpur district in the Indian state of West Bengal.
+This subdivision was earlier a part of Bihar and was transferred to West Bengal with the passing of the States Reorganisation Act in 1956.

 Subdivisions

 Uttar Dinajpur district is divided into two administrative subdivisions:

 Administrative units

 Islampur subdivision has 5 police stations, 5 community development blocks, 5 panchayat samitis, 59 gram panchayats, 757 mouzas, 730 inhabited villages, 2 municipalities and 2 census towns.
 The municipalities are at Islampur and Dalkhola.
 The census towns are: Chopra and Hanskunda.
 The subdivision has its headquarters at Islampur.

 Police stations

 Police stations in Islampur subdivision have the following features and jurisdiction:

 Blocks

 Community development blocks in Islampur subdivision are:

 Gram panchayats

 The subdivision contains 59 gram panchayats under 5 community development blocks: